CanevottiAlessia/Streamlit-miR-RF/README.md

 ## Overview

-Accurate interpretation of pre-miRNA annotations often depends on the specific research context.
-Rather than enforcing a single definition of bona fide microRNAs, this application enables users to interactively explore the full set of annotations and apply custom filters based on complementary sources of evidence.
+Accurate interpretation of pre-miRNA annotations often depends on the research context.
+Rather than enforcing a single definition of “valid” pre-miRNAs, this application enables users to explore the full annotation space and apply custom filters based on complementary evidence.

 The browser integrates:

 * miR-RF structural stability classes (R/D/I/S),
-* multi-species conservation profiles,
+* multi-species conservation profiles and human specificity,
-* tissue-specific expression data,
+* tissue expression values (RPMM),
 * miRNA family context (miRBase / MirGeneDB),
-* repeat annotation and human specificity.
+* repeat annotation.

 All results correspond to the analyses reported in the accompanying manuscript and are provided as a reusable resource for downstream studies.